 Supporting documentation is required to explain the circumstances of absences.
-In the event that documentation is not feasible, communication with the instructor will be considered.
+If documentation is not feasible, communication with the instructor will be considered.
 If you can anticipate an absence, please reach out to me via email or office hours so we can work together on how to proceed.
 If prior notification is not possible, please reach out to me as soon as you can after so you can catch up with any missed class work.